 - Antiracist leaders, advocates, and workers in various industries share their thoughts on how to identify performative activism within racial justice movements.

-- How does performative activism weaken social and racial justice efforts?
-How can donors interrogate their own practices to address performative giving?
+- How can you interrogate their own practices to address performative giving?
 How can you better serve social justice movements?

 - Learn how best to support racial justice leaders.

 We connect donors to learning resources and ways to support community-led solutions.
 Learn more about us.

 Right now, we are witnessing a surge in institutions and leaders co-opting language and reinventing and marketing themselves as “antiracist,” “inclusive,” or “equitable.”
 But many have been and will continue to engage with important issues in performative ways.

 We know performative activism occurs when those with power wish to give the appearance of supporting members of Black, Indigenous and racialized communities — but aren’t willing to transfer power and transform organizational cultures, policies, practices and behaviours.

 We also know those engaged in performative activism often do so reactively, to avoid being called out on racism, or are motivated by benefits they can derive from appearing to be antiracist — for example, increasing profits or brand recognition — rather than a commitment to a more racially just world.
 But why should we care about performative activism in the sector?